sa-concept-refactoring/doc/main.typ

 Hinweis: Keine Liniendiagramme für die Darstellung von Zeit/Arbeitsaufwand pro Woche ])

+#pagebreak()
 #set heading(numbering: none)

+= Disclaimer
+Parts of this paper were rephrased by GPT-3.5.

+#pagebreak()

 = Glossary
 / SA: Abbreviation for Semester-Arbeit. \ The term is used in the German academic context to refer to a Semester Project.

-= Appendices

-#emph(text(gray)[
-- Relevante Anhänge
-- Meeting Protokolle
-- Vereinbarungen
-- (SA/BA): Persönliche Berichte (0.5-1 Seite)
-- Entwicklerdokumentation
-- User Dokumentation
-- Sonstige Protokolle (z.B. von Usability Tests)
-])

-#pagebreak()

-= Disclaimer
-Parts of this paper were rephrased by GPT-3.5.

 #pagebreak()